zalandoresearch/fashion-mnist/README.md

 [![Gitter](https://badges.gitter.im/zalandoresearch/fashion-mnist.svg)](https://gitter.im/fashion-mnist/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link)
 [![Readme-CN](https://img.shields.io/badge/README-%E4%B8%AD%E6%96%87%E6%96%87%E6%A1%A3-green.svg)](README.zh-CN.md)

-A dataset of Zalando's article images consisting of a training set of 60,000 examples and a test set of 10,000 examples.
-Each example is a 28x28 grayscale image, associated with a label from 10 classes. `Fashion-MNIST` is intended to serve as a direct **drop-in replacement** of the original [MNIST dataset](http://yann.lecun.com/exdb/mnist/) for benchmarking machine learning algorithms.
+`Fashion-MNIST` is a dataset of [Zalando](https://jobs.zalando.com/tech/)'s article images—consisting of a training set of 60,000 examples and a test set of 10,000 examples.
+Each example is a 28x28 grayscale image, associated with a label from 10 classes.
+We intend `Fashion-MNIST` to serve as a direct **drop-in replacement** for the original [MNIST dataset](http://yann.lecun.com/exdb/mnist/) for benchmarking machine learning algorithms.
+It shares the same image size and structure of training and testing splits.

-Here is an example how the data looks like (*each class takes three-rows*):
+Here's an example how the data looks (*each class takes three-rows*):

 ![](doc/img/fashion-mnist-sprite.png)

 <img src="doc/img/embedding.gif" width="100%">

-## Why?
+## Why we made Fashion-MNIST

 The original [MNIST dataset](http://yann.lecun.com/exdb/mnist/) contains a lot of handwritten digits.
-People from AI/ML/Data Science community love this dataset and use it as a benchmark to validate their algorithms.
-In fact, MNIST is often the first dataset they would try on. *"If it doesn't work on MNIST, it **won't work** at all"*, they said. *"Well, if it does work on MNIST, it may still fail on others."*
+Members of the AI/ML/Data Science community love this dataset and use it as a benchmark to validate their algorithms.
+In fact, MNIST is often the first dataset researchers try. *"If it doesn't work on MNIST, it **won't work** at all"*, they said. *"Well, if it does work on MNIST, it may still fail on others."*

-`Fashion-MNIST` is intended to serve as a direct drop-in replacement for the original MNIST dataset to benchmark machine learning algorithms, as it shares the same image size and the structure of training and testing splits.

 ### To Serious Machine Learning Researchers

 Seriously, we are talking about replacing MNIST.
 Here are some good reasons:

-- **MNIST is too easy.** Convolutional nets can get 99.7% on MNIST.
-Classic machine learning algorithms can also get 97% easily.
-Check out [our side-by-side benchmark for Fashion-MNIST vs. MNIST,](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/) and read about ["Most pairs of MNIST digits can be distinguished pretty well by just one pixel"](https://gist.github.com/dgrtwo/aaef94ecc6a60cd50322c0054cc04478)
+- **MNIST is too easy.** Convolutional nets can achieve 99.7% on MNIST.
+Classic machine learning algorithms can also achieve 97% easily.
+Check out [our side-by-side benchmark for Fashion-MNIST vs. MNIST](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/), and read "[Most pairs of MNIST digits can be distinguished pretty well by just one pixel](https://gist.github.com/dgrtwo/aaef94ecc6a60cd50322c0054cc04478)."
-- **MNIST is overused.** Check out ["Ian Goodfellow wants people to move away from mnist."](https://twitter.com/goodfellow_ian/status/852591106655043584)
+- **MNIST is overused.** In [this April 2017 Twitter thread](https://twitter.com/goodfellow_ian/status/852591106655043584), Google Brain research scientist and deep learning expert Ian Goodfellow calls for people to move away from MNIST.
-- **MNIST can not represent modern CV tasks.** Check out ["François Cholle: Ideas on MNIST do not transfer to real CV."](https://twitter.com/fchollet/status/852594987527045120)
+- **MNIST can not represent modern CV tasks**, as noted in [this April 2017 Twitter thread](https://twitter.com/fchollet/status/852594987527045120), deep learning expert/Keras author François Chollet.

 ## Get the Data

-You can use direct links to download the the dataset.
+You can use direct links to download the dataset.
 The data is stored in the **same** format as the original [MNIST data](http://yann.lecun.com/exdb/mnist/).

 | Name  | Content | Examples | Size | Link
 | --- | --- |--- | --- |--- |